- That no motorized or electric vehicles are allowed on any of the trails, parks or common areas in Daybreak.

 This permit helps pay for the cost of the sticker, which ensures that the amenity is used by Daybreak residents and that the proper types of vessels are used on the lake.

 What kinds of watercraft are allowed on the lake?

 Personal non-motorized boats which includes kayaks, canoes, row boats and paddle boards that do not exceed 17 feet in length. *Inflatable watercraft must be inspected by the Harbor Master before a permit can be placed on the vessel.
 Only authorized motorized boats operated by the community association are permitted.

-The Duffy Boat rides run Memorial Day through Labor Day with limited hours in September.
+The Duffy Boat rides run through Labor Day with limited hours in September.
 Normal hours are Thurs - Sun from 4 to 8 pm.
-Rides are offered on a first come, first serve basis and reservations are not required.
+Rides are offered through online reservation.
 The boat returns every 30 minutes and offers a tour of the lake.
-The Duffy Boat picks up and drops off at the marina kitty-corner to SoDa Row.
+The Duffy Boat picks up and drops off at the marina kitty-corner to SoDa Row and life jackets are provided for those 13 years and younger.
 The captains are excited for another year of tours around the lake!

 A valid Utah State fishing license is required, and all corresponding rules apply.
 Please stay within designated fishing areas, as some of our landscaping is fragile.
 Please also be respectful of other users, especially boaters.
 Be sure to pick up all hooks and fishing line to avoid injuries of feet and wildlife.